Wednesday, 27 May 2015

 Badger 105 Patriot - review

-I took an opportunity to get myself another airbrush from Chicago Airbrush Supply, an airbrush I've wanted for a while now, the Badger 105 Patriot.
+I took an opportunity to get myself another airbrush from Chicago Airbrush Supply (no longer in business, alas), an airbrush I've wanted for a while now, the Badger 105 Patriot.
 It was on special at CAS, and thanks to one of their periodic holiday vouchers I got it even cheaper.
 So, score!
 It got here very promptly too — just five days from ordering to appearing on my doorstep here in New Zealand.

 The stand doesn't come with the airbrush.
 That's a soldering-iron stand.